CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab27.md

 ## Task 9:  Use the image classifier in a client application

-Now you're ready to publish your trained model and use it in a client application.
+In this task, you’ll publish your trained Custom Vision model and set it up for use in a client application.
+You’ll configure the model with a name, link it to the prediction resource, and then retrieve the endpoint and key values needed for prediction.
+By the end, you’ll have a published model ready to integrate into applications for image classification.

 1. In the Custom Vision portal, on the **Performance** page,  click **&#128504; Publish (1)** to publish the trained model with the following settings: